 In the years that followed, my literary and artistic efforts crashed into failure after failure.
 The lack of commercial success and critical recognition humbled me.
 That was fortunate, I think.
 Without a doubt, even a moderate level of success, either commercial or critical, would have derailed my legal career.

 LAW AND MEDICINE

-I fell in love, and what is love if not the greatest form of magic of all.
+I fell in love, married, and started a family.
+What is love if not the greatest form of magic of all?

 Instead of financially struggling while trying to sell my eccentric visions, I earned a comfortable living by going to work in a hospital two blocks away from my childhood home.
 It provided a measure of stability, so that I could continue to write in what passed for my spare time.

 I had not spent long hours studying the rules of grammar and composition and rhetoric because I had aspired to greatness when writing consent forms, hospital policies and procedures, privacy notices and contracts, though the writing skills I picked up aided these tasks.
 In truth, the material I wrote for what I had thought would be a temporary job ended up being my most widely read creations.
 Consent forms, policies and procedures, notices, medical staff by-laws, contracts, memos.
 Countless people have read my writing, when the product fell into these categories.